thcasey3/lrengine/docs/source/auto_examples/template.rst

 .. _sphx_glr_auto_examples_template.py:

-lrengine Template
+lsframe Template
 =================

-This Template serves as an example layout for a script using lrengine.
+This Template serves as an example layout for a script using lsframe.

 ..
 GENERATED FROM PYTHON SOURCE LINES 13-14

-Import lrengine and any other packages that may be needed for your function,
+Import lsframe and any other packages that may be needed for your function,

 ..
 GENERATED FROM PYTHON SOURCE LINES 14-18

 .. code-block:: default

-    import lrengine as lr
+    import lsframe as lr

     # import numpy as np
     # etc.